erroronline1/caro/readme.md

 ### Application setup
 * Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up [runtime variables](#runtime-variables), especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
 Apply set permissions to templates/manual.XX.json-files.
-* [Customize](#customisation) your appropriate language-files (language.XX.json and templates/manual.XX.json)
+* [Customize](#customisation) your appropriate language-files (language.XX.env/.json and templates/manual.XX.json)
 * Select an installation password for the system user.

 *Optional*

-If you are comfortable enough with text editing JSON-files to modify the language file and template-manual you further can prepare
+If you are comfortable enough with text editing JSON-files to modify the language files and template-manual you further can prepare
 * documents.XX.json
 * vendors.XX.json
 * risks.XX.json